Appointments & Terminations

 $60 additional per county and a $6 fee must be paid for every county in which a nonresident agent intends to physically transact insurance.
 Nonresident Adjusters do not pay a county fee.

-Required. and is date supplied on transaction.
+Required.
+Date effective is the date supplied on transaction.
 Effective date must not precede effective date of appointee license.
 Effective date must not precede effective date of appointer license.
 Effective date must not be in the future.

 Every 24 months during the appointee's birth month